Need a Federal Racketeering / RICO Defense Attorney? Contact David Michael Cantor if you have been charged with Illegally Conducting an Enterprise.

 The final Element, under 4(d), requires that the Government must prove a defendant was conspiring to omit any of the above acts.
 In other words, defendant must be in agreement with others to commit a certain act.
 The defendant is still responsible for conspiracy even if he or she did not commit the substantive acts that could constitute the violation itself.
 Also, conspiracy to violate RICO is not the same as a conspiracy to commit predicate acts.
 There must be an agreement to employ a pattern of racketeering activity, or the proceeds thereof, so as to effect an enterprise in one of the three ways set forth in one of those sections under 18 U.S.C.
 1962(a), (b), or (c).
 In the Ninth Circuit, the court has also concluded that a parent corporation can conspire with its wholly own subsidiaries to violate 18 U.S.C.
 1962(d).

-Possible Punishment for Federal Racketeering (RICO) Racketeering/Illegally Conducting an Enterprise
+Possible Punishments for Federal Racketeering (RICO) Racketeering / Illegally Conducting an Enterprise

 In 1987, the United States Sentencing Commission presented its Sentencing Guidelines.
 One of the goals of the Sentencing Commission was to bring about tougher sentencing for “White Collar crimes”.
 Even the most minor White Collar felonies would draw incarceration under the guidelines.
 Until 2005, these guidelines were mandatory, then the U.S. Supreme Court’s decision in U.S. v.
 Booker changed the rules and held that the sentencing guidelines are now advisory in nature (in other words, the judge has much more discretion).

-For an Arizona Federal Racketeering (RICO)/Illegally Conducting an Enterprise attorney to be successful with reducing a sentence, it is important to know the judge and his particular sentencing philosophy.
+For a criminal defense attorney to be successful with reducing a sentence, it is important to know the judge and his particular sentencing philosophy.
 It is also necessary to review the probation officer’s Presentencing Report and any Sentencing Memorandums submitted by the prosecutor.
 At DM Cantor, we often bring in an outside Mitigation Specialist who prepares his own mitigation report.
 We sometimes use a private investigator to research any questionable information contained in the Presentence Report writer’s file or the prosecutor’s Sentencing Memorandum.
 Since the advent of Booker, the court is obligated to consider the individual circumstances of each particular case and then render a sentence “sufficient, but not greater than necessary” for an individual defendant, both in light of the sentencing guidelines and the factors set forth in 18 U.S.C. §3553(a).

 Not only will a skilled RICO defense attorney attack the length of the sentence, but also the place of incarceration.
 Although the judge cannot dictate where a sentence will be served, he can recommend to the Bureau of Prisons where the sentence should be carried out.
 They normally will attempt to follow the judge’s recommendation.
 Where a Defendant is incarcerated is obviously important due to access to family, medical treatment, and overall quality of life.
 Our skilled Arizona Federal Racketeering (RICO)/Illegally Conducting an Enterprise defense attorneys will also address these issues during the sentencing procedure.